Gumball2415/S.C.A.R.F.-Expansion-Audio-Interfacer/README.md

 An Open-Source HardWare (OSHW) Famicom expansion audio interfacer.

 Currently a work in progress, but the first prototype is functionally complete (I hope!)
+## PCB Specifications

+Note that this project is optimized for JLCPCB manufacturing, so you may have to modify the gerber export, remove the "JLCJLCJLCJLC" silkscreen text, etc.
+Please use the gerber exports in each release.

+### Motherboard

+- 2 layers
+- mm x mm
+- 1.6mm thickness
+- ENIG-RoHS surface finish recommended
+- Any soldermask color you want!

+### Cartridge Adapters

+- 2 layers
+- mm x mm
+- 1.2mm thickness
+- ENIG-RoHS surface finish recommended; Gold fingers optional
+- Beveled edge, chamfer cut
+- Any soldermask color you want!

 ## License